-Home > Disability Inclusion > Accessible Social Media > Alt text vs Image Descriptions ( 3 Key Differences)
+Home > Disability Inclusion > Accessible Social Media > Alt text vs Image Descriptions (Untangling The Differences)

-Alt text vs Image Descriptions ( 3 Key Differences)
+Alt text vs Image Descriptions (Untangling The Differences)

 Disability Writer , stick figure Lilly is confused about the difference between alt text and image descriptions